 Suggestions:

-- Aerobic Exercises: Activities like walking, running, swimming, or cycling increase heart rate and have been found to be particularly effective in improving mood and reducing anxiety.
+- Aerobic Exercises: Activities such as walking, running, swimming, or cycling increase heart rate and are particularly effective for improving mood and reducing anxiety.

 - Strength Training: Exercises that involve lifting weights or using resistance bands can improve physical strength and overall health, contributing to better mental health.